robbiemallett/sub_km/README.md

 ## Mallett et al. (Accepted, Journal of Glaciology)
 ### General

+You can download the paper and supplement in the */submission* directory, and you can get the raw figure files in */figures*.

 All analysis for this paper was performed in Python in Jupyter Notebooks on a Linux machine.
-You can view the paper and supplement in the *submission* directory, and you can get the raw figure files in *figures*.

-The notebooks required to reproduce the analysis in the paper are in the /notebooks directory.
-The NP snow depth transect data are stored in the /NP_transects directory.
+The notebooks required to reproduce the analysis in the paper are in the */notebooks* directory.
+The NP snow depth transect data are stored in the */NP_transects* directory.

 The transect data were supplied in a private communication from the National Snow and Ice Data Center, in Boulder, CO, USA.
 They are not (to the lead author's knowledge) currently publicly available elsewhere on the internet.